hongwei8sun/hongwei8sun.github.io/_pages/Opportunities.md

 2. Proficiency in programming languages (e.g., Fortran, Python, Matlab, R). <br />
 3. Good written and oral communication skills. <br />

-**Please note that while above qualifications are preferred, Dr. Sun is committed to helping students develop/enhance these skills throughout their graduate studies, provided they are self-motivated and enthusiastic.* <br />
+**Please note that while the above qualifications are preferred, Dr. Sun is committed to helping students develop/enhance these skills throughout their graduate studies, provided they are self-motivated and enthusiastic.* <br />

 **Application Instructions:** <br />
 The PhD application process consists of two parts: <br />